bobbybaxter/nutshell-cashew/README.md

 ## Authors

 #### Bob Baxter
-To see more ofBob's work on Github, click [HERE!](https://github.com/bobbybaxter "Bob Baxter's Github")
+To see more of Bob's work on Github, click [HERE!](https://github.com/bobbybaxter "Bob Baxter's Github")

 #### Matt Gill
-To see more ofMatt's work on Github, click [HERE!](https://github.com/mtgill "Matt Gill's Github")
+To see more of Matt's work on Github, click [HERE!](https://github.com/mtgill "Matt Gill's Github")

 #### Sarah Thorne
 To see more of Sarah's work on Github, click [HERE!](https://github.com/sarahjulesthorne "Sarah Thorne's Github")